Project 'Build Over Water'

 At the same time, this analysis will demonstrate which improvements in mobility efficiency and the accessibility of Flanders will be achieved.

 On 9 October 2012 the results of the distribution analysis were revealed.
+Members can download the results from extranet.
+Non-members can order the results via the contactform for the price of 100 euros VAT excl.

 Press release 13/12/2011 (dutch)